 I put it in my half-pint canning jars and had everything ready to go.

 And when I tried to bring the canner up to pressure, the overpressure plug was leaking steam at a ferocious rate.
-The mister looked and said, “It’s not supposed to do that, is it?
+EJ looked and said, “It’s not supposed to do that, is it?
 It’s never done that before.”

 We had soup for lunch.
 And dinner.
 Lots of soup.

-Although I will likely order another gasket, just once more, we are making plans to purchase an All-American pressure canner as soon as possible.
+Although I will likely order another gasket, we are making plans to purchase an All-American pressure canner as soon as possible.

 Why?
-Well, unlike the Presto pressure canner, the All-American pressure canner has no parts that need replacing.
-Instead of a gasket, it has a metal-on-metal seal.
+Well, unlike the Presto pressure canner, the All-American pressure canner has no replacement parts.
+Instead of a gasket, this heavy duty workhorse of a canner has a metal-on-metal seal.
 The All-American also comes in various sizes, and the biggest one is HUGE.
-I checked with one retailer and they said it would work perfectly on the wood stove we’re getting, but that it might not heat up properly on the gas stove.